-Are you looking for all the materials and sensors to help you create a wearable device of your dreams?
-Then you should see these amazing reference designs
+Are you looking for all the materials and sensors to help you create a wearable monitoring device of your dreams?
+Then you should see these amazing reference designs.

 The next wave of fitness wearables is becoming an integral part of the modern lifestyle to help people stay more active and healthy.
 Current devices have new kinds of sensors built in to measure and track things like heart rate, calories consumed, distance travelled, speed, altitude, and even sleep patterns.
 These solutions are notably compact and battery-powered and can sync with smartphones, tablets, PCs and home-health hubs.
 Designers of medical or fitness devices constantly struggle to achieve low-power, low-cost and high-performance designs.

-If you want to build a wearable fitness device, here are reference designs that can help you in the development.
+If you want to build a wearable monitoring device, here are reference designs that can help you in the development.

 Wearable, Multi-Parameter Remote Patient Monitor

 This wearable reference design from TI is a simple, wearable, multiparameter, patient monitor that uses a single-chip, biosensing front end, the AFE4900 device, for synchronized electrocardiography (ECG) and photoplethysmography (PPG) measurements.
 The measured data is transferred to a remote location using the CC2640R2F device (supporting BLE 4.2 and 5).
 The design is operated using a single CR3032 battery and provides a battery life of 30 days.
 The raw data is available for the user to calculate heart rate, oxygen concentration in blood (SpO2), pulse-transit time (PTT), and ECG.
 Two onboard light-emitting diodes (LEDs) indicate low-battery detection and ECG lead-off detection for users.

 • Wireless Patient Monitor

 • Pulse Oximeter